hadim/FrameProcessor/README.md

 - Add the appropriate MM JAR files to the properties of the project (follow [theses instructions](https://micro-manager.org/wiki/Writing_plugins_for_Micro-Manager)).
 - Hack it !
 - Launch Micromanager directly from Eclipse/Netbeans by running Debug.

+# Authors

+`FrameProcessor` has been created by [Hadrien Mary](mailto:hadrien.mary@gmail.com).

+This work started in 2016 at the [Gary Brouhard laboratory](http://brouhardlab.mcgill.ca/) at the University of McGill.

 # License